Hyper-memory for Amplified Ensemble & Electronics (2023)

-π”₯𝔢𝔭𝔒𝔯-π”ͺ𝔒π”ͺ𝔬𝔯𝔢 is about is about hyperreality and warped perceptions of memory and time which occur while in hyperreal cyber spaces.
-The piece explores the ways in which memories are stored, transferred, transformed, and modified through virtual spaces and digital devices. π”₯𝔢𝔭𝔒𝔯-π”ͺ𝔒π”ͺ𝔬𝔯𝔢 imagines the sounds of a cybernetically mutated digital fragment of the past that has taken on a ghost-like life of its own.
-A digital memory that can be reduced to a file or hyperlink can take on an uncanny quality, suggestive of an illusory sense that it is autonomous and immortal.
-Its continuous life exists as a constantly-changing entity, in a ceaseless state of re-contextualization and re-definition.
-The 1940 hit I’ll Never Smile Again by Ruth Lowe is a song about memory, longing, and nostalgia.
-In this piece, the song sample functions as a metaphor for the way the memory moves through digital devices and is distributed through virtual spheres, as it is disfigured, chopped, stretched, crushed, deconstructed and decontextualized.
+Hyper-memory is inspired by the warped perceptions of memory and time that occur in Hyperreal cyberspaces.
+The piece playfully and absurdly explores the ways in which digital memories move through the saturated and frenetic excess of the Internet and electronic devices.
+Hyper-memory sonically imagines a cybernetically mutated digital fragment of the past that has taken on a ghost-like life of its own.
+A digital memory — reducible to a file, a link, or a "you have a new memory" notification — can take on an uncanny quality, suggestive of an illusory autonomy; its continuous existence as a constantly-changing entity unfolds in a ceaseless state of re-contextualization.
+Hyper-memory repurposes sampled fragments of Ruth Lowe's 1940 I'll Never Smile Again, a song about memory, longing, and nostalgia.
+Here, the recording functions as a kernel of memory that moves through digital devices and virtual spheres, becoming decontextualized, warped, disfigured, chopped, stretched, and unraveled.

 First premiered live by Ensemble Palimsest on 4/20/22 at the Experimental Theatre at UC San Diego by: